 In addition to my clinical work, I am also pleased to be able to offer clinical supervision to professional colleagues.
-I have experience of supervising (and using the CTS-R), and have recently been invited to join the University of Southampton CBT Programme team as a Supervisor for trainees undertaking the Postgraduate Diploma or Certificate in Advanced CBT starting in January 2020.
+I have experience of supervising (and using the CTS-R), and have previously been part of the University of Southampton CBT Programme team as a Supervisor for trainees undertaking the Postgraduate Diploma in Advanced CBT.

 Professional Registration & Membership